bsccf/Uni-notes/Mechanics structures and materials/Materials/5 Mechanical Properties/atomic effect of deformation.md

 ### Plastic deformation
 ![[Pasted image 20211031112123.png]]

-You can see that the bonds stretch and eventially the atoms slip past eachother, so they no longer return to their origional position
+You can see that the bonds stretch and eventially the atoms slip past eachother, so they no longer return to their origional positions.